DanlBradley/low-level-simulator/README.md

    2. The 'data/parse_num_99.txt' parses numbers from 0 to 99 and prints them out on the display.
    3. The 'data/parse_num_999.txt' parses numbers from -999 to 999 and prints them out on the display.
 4. However, we were unable to complete the program 1 in the part 2 documentation.
-I ran into issues managing the index registers when requiring a larger number of
+I ran into issues managing the index registers when requiring a larger number of variables being stored.

 # Quick Start - Part 2
 The "Simulator Quick Start" section below still applies to part 2, except that now the UI displays the cache, an OUT